RezaTaheri01/telegram-store-bot/README.md

 python manage.py createsuperuser
 ```

-5. Start Django Backend:
+6. Start Django Backend:

 ```bash
 python manage.py runserver
 ```

-6. Move to admin and create a bot settings instance and fill all fields
+7. Open the Django admin panel and create a Bot Settings entry.
+Recommended values:

+    • **Wallet Currency**
+    Use standard 3-letter uppercase currency codes like USD

+    • **TON Price Delay (seconds):** 120
+    How often the bot refreshes the live TON price.

+    • **TON Fetch Limit:** 500
+    Increase this if you have many active users or high transaction volume.

+    • **TON Network Delay (seconds):** 10
+    Interval for checking new on-chain transactions.
+Reduce for faster detection.

+    • **Failed Transactions Delay (seconds):** 240
+    These are already stored in the database, so checking less often is fine.

+    • **Disable Product Images**
+    Turn this on for a cleaner UI and faster loading in Telegram.

+    • **API Keys**
+    All required API keys for the bot are free to obtain.

-7. Start the bot:
+8. Start the bot:

 ```bash
 python bot.py